MEDIEVAL SINGING | Level 1 – Basic

 Z

-Become familiar with the multitude of other, related medieval monophonic repertoires, such as paraliturgical and clerical song, liturgical drama, trouvère chansons or Minnesang
+Become familiar with the multitude of related medieval monophonic repertoires, such as paraliturgical and clerical song, liturgical drama, trouvère chansons or Minnesang

 Z